harshitagarwal93/chat-copilot/webapi/README.md

 ## Visual Studio Code

-1. build (CopilotChatWebApi)
+1. build (ChatCopilotWebApi)
-2. run (CopilotChatWebApi)
+2. run (ChatCopilotWebApi)
-3. [optional] watch (CopilotChatWebApi)
+3. [optional] watch (ChatCopilotWebApi)

 ## Visual Studio (2022 or newer)

-1. Open the solution file in Visual Studio 2022 or newer (`CopilotChat.sln`).
+1. Open the solution file in Visual Studio 2022 or newer (`ChatCopilot.sln`).
-2. In Solution Explorer, right-click on `CopilotChatWebApi` and select `Set as Startup Project`.
+2. In Solution Explorer, right-click on `ChatCopilotWebApi` and select `Set as Startup Project`.
 3. Start debugging by pressing `F5` or selecting the menu item `Debug`->`Start Debugging`.

 # Enabling Sequential Planner